yafira/mitrealityhack-hangarpro-vr/README.md

-# MIT Reality Hack
+# MIT Reality Hack 2025
 ## 🥽 HangarPRO VR
 ### Aerospacial Exploration

-HangarPro VR is a VR training simulation powered by Cognitive 3D, designed to enhance pre-flight safety and reliability.
-It equips maintenance teams with the skills to identify micro-tears on aircraft exteriors through the innovative Visual Interaction Analysis (VIA) methodology.
-VIA offers a groundbreaking approach to analyzing complex microscopic interactions, uncovering critical insights hidden within vast data sets.
+HangarPro VR is a cutting-edge virtual reality training platform designed to address the critical shortage of skilled aircraft mechanics and improve aviation safety.
+By leveraging immersive technology, HangarPro VR provides mechanics with realistic, hands-on training in a risk-free virtual environment, preparing them to tackle real-world challenges with confidence.

 ☆ Built using Unity and <a href='https://app.cognitive3d.com/'> Cognitive 3D </a> for utilizing advanced eye-tracking technology within immersive virtual reality (VR).